saisudheerp/financetracker/README.md

 - ✅ Real-time subscriptions for instant sync
 - ✅ 15 default categories with Lucide icon names
 - ✅ Helper functions and triggers

-#### Portfolio Tracker Setup (Optional - for Portfolio feature)

-If you want to use the **Portfolio Tracker** feature:

-1. Open `PORTFOLIO_SETUP.sql` from the `SQL Scripts` folder
-2. Copy the entire file contents
-3. Paste into Supabase SQL Editor
-4. Click **Run**
-5. This creates 4 new tables:
-   - `portfolio_holdings` - Your stock/mutual fund holdings
-   - `portfolio_prices` - Price cache for faster loading
-   - `portfolio_history` - Daily portfolio snapshots
-   - `portfolio_alerts` - Price change notifications

-**Note:** Portfolio Tracker requires additional setup for live price updates.
-See Portfolio section in this README.

 ### 3️⃣ Environment Configuration